 Never try to represent yourself against an insurance company.
 This occurs when people do not understand their legal rights and mistakenly believe that the insurance company will be fair and offer an adequate settlement.

 Do not think that hiring a large personal injury firm based on radio and television commercials is the best choice because of the size of the firm.
 In large law firms, there are many levels of staff that you will talk to before you get to talk to your attorney.
 In some instances, a client who hire large firms never actually get to speak to their attorney who is assigned to their case.
 Although you may sometimes speak to the paralegal assigned to your case at The Barker Law Firm, it is your right to speak directly to your attorney any time you want to.
-Attorney Brian Barker is available to speak to all of his clients personally.
+St Petersburg car accident lawyer Brian Barker is available to speak to all of his clients personally.

 If you are involved in any kind of motor vehicle accident do not leave the scene.
 Call 911 immediately so they can send policeman or deputy to the scene of the accident in addition to an ambulance and EMT’s to do an on-site assessment of your injuries.